Last Updated on 17/03/2026

 Grants of Arms

-The City’s coat of arms are omnipresent in the City, in stained glass, on street furniture and even on this website!
+The City of London’s own coat of arms appears throughout the Square Mile in stained glass, on buildings, on street furniture, and even on this website.
 They were first devised by Lord Mayor Sir William Walworth (Citizen & Fishmonger) in April 1381.
-An oft repeated myth is that the sword in the canton of the City’s arms is that which Sir William used to kill Wat Tyler, leader of the peasants’ revolt, an incident that took place in June of 1381 – three months after the first recorded use of the City’s arms.
-It’s likely Sir William dined out on that convenient story for some time!
-The sword represents the sword of the City’s patronal saint, St Paul.
+A frequently repeated myth claims that the sword in the canton represents the weapon Sir William used to kill Wat Tyler, leader of the Peasants’ Revolt.
+In fact, that encounter took place in June 1381, three months after the first recorded use of the City’s arms.
+Sir William may well have dined out on that convenient tale for some time.
+The sword actually represents the sword of St Paul, the City’s patron saint.

 The College of Arms

-The home of English heraldry is the College of Arms which has been located in the Square Mile since 1555, the current building on Queen Victoria Street is a post Great Fire rebuild.
-The College enrols no students and awards no degrees but the 13 officers of arms who comprise the College are responsible for heraldry in England, Wales, Northern Ireland, the Crown Dependencies (Jersey, Guernsey, Isle of Man) and the Commonwealth Realms with the exception of Canada which has its own heraldic authority.
-Scotland has enjoyed its own heraldic authority, the Court of Lord Lyon, since before the union of the Crowns.
+The home of English heraldry is the College of Arms, located in the Square Mile since 1555.
+The current building on Queen Victoria Street is a post Great Fire reconstruction.
+Although called a “college,” it enrols no students and confers no degrees.
+Instead, the thirteen Officers of Arms who constitute the College are responsible for heraldic matters across England, Wales, Northern Ireland, the Crown Dependencies (Jersey, Guernsey and the Isle of Man), and the Commonwealth Realms; except Canada, which has its own heraldic authority.
+Scotland, likewise, maintains its own long‑established jurisdiction: the Court of the Lord Lyon, which predates the union of the Crowns.

 The College of Arms (© Paul D Jagger)

-Perhaps unsurprisingly there is a long history of heralds joining the ranks of the Livery and serving on Common Council – up to this very day.
+Perhaps unsurprisingly, there is a long history of heralds joining the ranks of the Livery and serving on Common Council, right up to the present day.

-All of the City’s Livery Companies have their own coats of arms and these are displayed in Guildhall as well as many other places in the Square Mile.
-Those companies which are fortunate enough to have a hall will invariably display heraldry, perhaps the arms of Past Masters, or Liverymen who served in the office of Lord Mayor.
-Particular examples of this heraldic custom may be seen in Armourers’ Hall and Ironmongers’ Hall.
+All of the City’s Livery Companies possess their own coats of arms, proudly displayed in Guildhall and in many other locations across the Square Mile.
+Those Companies fortunate enough to have a hall will almost invariably exhibit heraldry within it, whether the arms of Past Masters or of Liverymen who have held the office of Lord Mayor.
+Particularly fine examples of this heraldic tradition can be seen in Armourers’ Hall and Ironmongers’ Hall.

-It’s easy to dismiss heraldry as arcane perhaps even moribund, but nothing could be further from the truth.
-Interest in heraldry is closely linked the study of genealogy which is among the most successful business models on the Internet.
-Demand for personal, inheritable, symbols of identity and kinship remains exceptionally strong.
+It is easy to dismiss heraldry as arcane, perhaps even moribund, but nothing could be further from the truth.
+Interest in heraldry is closely tied to the study of genealogy—one of the most commercially successful sectors of the modern internet.
+The demand for personal, inheritable symbols of identity and kinship remains exceptionally strong.

-The art and science of heraldry is a gateway to so many areas of study, in architecture, art, monuments, silverware, stained glass and so much more.
-Heraldry has been described as the shorthand of history and it is certainly that – in concise visual form.
+The art and science of heraldry opens the door to a wealth of wider study: architecture, sculpture, monuments, silverware, stained glass, manuscript illumination, and so much more.
+Heraldry has often been described as “the shorthand of history”—and rightly so.
+In concise visual form, it preserves centuries of lineage, allegiance and story.

-Freemen and Liverymen who would like to discover more may wish to join the Heraldry Society, a registered charity which boasts three ex-officio masters among its Vice Presidents: Scriveners, Glaziers and Painter-Stainers.
-The Society runs free public lectures, has a quarterly magazine, an annual journal, several competitions, a corporate heraldry award (past winners include the Fan Makers and the Information Technologists) and a programme of examinations.
-Membership of the Society is open to anyone and no prior knowledge of heraldry is necessary.
+Freemen and Liverymen who wish to explore heraldry further may like to join the Heraldry Society, a registered charity whose Vice Presidents include three ex‑officio Masters: the Scriveners, Glaziers and Painter‑Stainers.
+The Society offers free public lectures, publishes a quarterly magazine and an annual journal, runs several competitions, administers a corporate heraldry award (past winners include the Fan Makers and the Information Technologists), and provides a structured programme of examinations.
+Membership is open to all, and no prior knowledge of heraldry is required.

-The second was written by Past Master Richard Goddard (Waterman) and covers the period 1957 – 2018.
+The second, written by Past Master Richard Goddard (Waterman), covers the period 1957–2018 and is readily available:

 Contact